Compensation guide · the export-credit question

 Net metering — retail-rate credit

 Under traditional net metering, your meter runs forward when you're importing power from the grid and backward when you're exporting.
 The accounting is simple: 1 kWh exported offsets 1 kWh imported at the same retail rate, in the same billing period.
-If retail rates in your area are 17 ¢/kWh, then every kWh your roof exports during the month is worth 17 ¢ against your bill.
+Using the 18¢ example above, every kWh your roof exports during the month is worth 18¢ against your bill.

 It's the residential-solar friendly model.
-The full retail value of every exported kWh is captured against import value at retail rate, so an oversized system can offset most of a homeowner's annual usage — the surplus produced in July offsets the deficit in December.
+The full retail value of every exported kWh is captured against import value at retail rate, so, where the tariff lets credits carry forward, an oversized system can offset more of a homeowner's annual usage — July surplus can help cover the December deficit.
 Most state solar adoption through the 2010s and into the 2020s happened under some version of this model.

 The variation matters.
 Some net-metering tariffs let credits carry forward indefinitely (banked annually); others reset at true-up; some pay out unused credits at year-end at a wholesale rate; some don't pay out at all.
 A "1:1 net metering utility" can still have meaningfully different economics depending on how the credits roll forward.